Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 #### 2.5.1 Touchpoints: effects and changes

 - Edge router provides all **routing and access controls** in CSM 1.2 (via a virtual routing instance, if Arista switch pair is used).
-As noted earlier, non-Arista router configurations are out of scope for CSM 1.2.
 - Internal to the system, CHN traffic will exist in the same Layer 2 domain with internal HSN traffic until the Slingshot network supports VLAN separation.
 - Compute Node (CN) and Application Node (UAN, in this case) configuration or IPv4 addressing and routing is via CFS.
   - When multiple HSN interfaces exist, the CHN will be configured on the HSN0 NIC.